ketch/RK-Opt/doc/started.rst

 ===============
 Installation
 ===============
-This page describes how to obtain and test RK-opt.
+This section describes how to obtain RK-opt and test that it is working correctly.

 Dependencies
 ------------